 Mondulkiri provincial authorities are hunting poachers who shot an elephant for its tusks near Keo Seima Wildlife Sanctuary.

-Environment Ministry spokesman Neth Pheaktra said yesterday park rangers from the provincial environment department found the elephant in a cashew plantation.
+Environment Ministry spokesman Neth Pheaktra said today forest rangers from the provincial environment department found the elephant in a cashew plantation.
 It had been shot about ten days ago.

-He said the elephant was 2.70 metres tall, 4.50 metres long and weigh about two tonnes.
+He said the elephant was 2.70 metres tall, 4.50 metres long and weighing about two tonnes.